-All on campus accepted students are issued a student I.D. number and an I.D. badge.
+All accepted students on campus are issued a student I.D. number and an I.D. badge.
 Proof of identity in the form of a driver's license, passport, military I.D., or state issued-photo I.D. is required before issuance of the badge.
 LECOM reserves the right to request an additional picture ID if a student's appearance has dramatically changed.

-LECOM Security and Police arrange for issuance of photo-identification/key cards (I.D. cards) to new students prior to and during new student orientation.
+LECOM Security and Police arrange for the issuance of photo-identification/key cards (I.D. cards) to new students prior to and during the new student orientation.
 Students are issued a photograph identification card that is also a proximity electronic key/card used for identification and entrance/exit to buildings.

-- The ID card must always be worn and be visible while on campus and at all clinical sites. - The ID card must be scanned each time a student enters or leaves a building or other secured area. - Students must individually swipe their ID card each time they enter or exit a secured area. - It is extremely important that each student swipe-out when leaving.
-If a student fails to swipe-out when leaving, they will not be able to re-enter.
+- The ID card must always be worn and be visible while on campus and at all clinical sites. - The ID card must be scanned each time a student enters or leaves a building or other secure areas. - Students must individually swipe their ID card each time they enter or exit a secure area.

+• It is extremely important that each student swipes out when leaving.
+If a student fails to swipe out when leaving, they will not be able to re-enter.